EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/sessions/session-10.5.md

 This session is where I started going off my preplanned story more.
 For example, Gadot's father currently being personally employed by Dauriel as an infiltrator in Marram was established in the plan for this session.

-I tried to find more details on Ghukliak, but couldn't find any, so [expanded the language](../../etcetera/ghukliak.md) to fit my needs.
+I tried to find more details on Ghukliak, but couldn't find any, so [[ghukliak|expanded the language]] to fit my needs.
 This is what they said in English as you approached the cabin:

 !!! cite
     Grintani: Did you get the Macoyii for Phidippus?